GfellerLab/MoDec/README.md

   in the html report and in *Summary/nMotScores....txt*).

-* In the html report, the numbers indicated below each logo correspond to the weighed number of peptides associated to this motif (based both on the peptide weights and on the peptide responsibilities).
+* In the html report, the numbers indicated below each logo correspond to the number of peptides associated to this motif (assigning here each peptide to the motif towards which this peptide had its best responsibility value).
   The number in parenthesis next to it is the fraction of peptides assigned to this motif.

-* The PWM and logo of the flat motif is also returned by MoDec.
-Note however that these have one extra position with respect to the other PWMs and the requested motif length (i.e. it has a length of 10 when the default `--Lmotif 9` was asked): the last position corresponds to the real values used for this flat motif in the deconvolution, and the other *Lmotif* first positions correspond to how this motif would have looked based on the peptides associated to this flat motif (this can be for example useful in order to verify if this motif is really flat or not).
+* The PWMs and logos of the flat motifs are also returned by MoDec.

 ## Latest version

-Latest version of MoDec is available at <https://github.com/GfellerLab/MoDec>.
+Latest version of MoDec is available at <https://github.com/GfellerLab/MoDec/releases>.

 ## License